-In case you missed the intro post to this series, I actively decided this year that I would start dating again.
-I never consciously decided to stop, but with juggling everything I've been juggling, I didn't prioritize dating and meeting new people.
-My romantic life has always been putting on the back burner, and in my own re-evaluation of my life this past fall, I realized that I really needed to figure things out here, and really figure out what I'm looking for.
-And it's been a hell of an experience so far...
+In case you missed it, I actively decided this year that I would start dating again.
+I never consciously decided to stop, but with juggling everything I’ve been juggling, I didn’t prioritize dating and meeting new people.
+My romantic life has always been putting on the back burner, and in my own re-evaluation of my life this past fall, I realized that I really needed to figure things out here, and really figure out what I’m looking for.
+And it’s been a hell of an experience so far…

 Online dating has brought some interesting people into my life.
 Interesting, frustrating, and enlightening people, really.
 And after relaying story after story to friends…they told me I REALLY needed to chronicle this somewhere!
 So why not here?
 And that’s exactly what I’m going to do!
 So, to kick things off, I’m going to tell you about…

 Backstory: I met a guy online who earned the title of Mr. Needy.
 I could describe what happened with this guy, but I figure why not just reiterate the conversations we had?
 We chatted online, got along decently well, and I gave him my number so we could chat a little more and coordinate meeting up.
 But, the conversation fizzled, and we stopped talking.
 Actually, I forgot to respond to one text.
 I was fine with the fact that things fizzled because I really didn’t think that we had any sort of chemistry.
 For me, via texting, that means good conversation.
 Then all of a sudden, a week later, I get a text from him again.
 My thinking is, “Okay – why not give this another try?”
 Ha – I’m so naive!
 I’ll just have to relay this conversation exactly as it happened.
 Because I’m still so confused about what exactly went down here.
 You may disagree with how I handled some of these things, but, that’s life, and I did the best I could considering how confusing, frustrating, and overwhelming all of these interactions were!